 Fabric & Canvas

-While fabric and canvas shoes can be washed in the washer using a regular detergent, I still recommend hand washing it using soap and a brush.
+While fabric and canvas shoes can be washed in the washer using a regular detergent, I still recommend hand washing them using soap and a brush.
 Getting soaked and spun will have an effect on its overall appearance in the long run.

 The secret here is a good rinse.
 Soak entire shoes in a pool of water for a thorough and deep rinse.
 Dried traces of soap can end up browning some parts of the footwear and would look unbecoming.